Man offers $1,000 reward in video targeting Muslim students

 Muslim students have observed Friday prayers in schools for about 20 years now.

 The protests in Peel, however, escalated after the board brought a new procedure in the fall that required Muslim students to choose from six prewritten sermons at the Jummah prayers, the communal worship in which devout Muslims participate every Friday.
-That meant students leading Friday prayers for their Muslim peers at their high school could use only the sermons (khutbahs) approved by the school board, instead of writing their own and using one approved by a school administrator.
+That meant students leading Friday prayers for their Muslim peers at their high school could use only the sermons (khutbahs) approved by the school board, instead of writing their own, and using one approved by a school administrator.

 After some resistance from students and community members that the decision to limit their sermons violated their right to religious freedom, the board earlier this year revised its procedure and allowed students to either deliver their own sermons or choose from several prewritten ones approved by local imams.